Lecturer, Master of Science in Threat and Response Management

-Hold monthly office hours to coincide with course schedule.
+Hold office hours to coincide with course schedule.
 Instructors are expected to spend at least 3-6 hours per week meeting with students outside of the classroom experience.

 Work with the program director and other program instructors to ensure consistency across class sections and participate in curriculum reviews.

 Participate in Capstone Project process as scientific advisor.